 3. appoint a responsible designee ("Center Enterprise Architect") for Center-level architecture activities.

 1. be responsible for interface, collaboration, and coordination of EA activities with the NCEA and the Mission Directorate programs and projects at their Center; and

 2. interface as required to maintain alignment with the NASA EA, including adhering to standards and other guidance as appropriate from the NCEA.

-NASA Headquarters, Mission Directorates, NASA Centers, Component Facilities, and JPL shall develop, maintain, and communicate balanced measures that best indicate the EA performance in their organizations through formal reporting systems to the Agency Chief Enterprise Architect.
+NASA Headquarters, Mission Directorates, NASA Centers, Component Facilities, and JPL (an FFRDC) shall develop, maintain, and communicate balanced measures that best indicate the EA performance in their organizations through formal reporting systems to the Agency Chief Enterprise Architect.
 Measures are described in the companion NASA Procedural Requirement, NPR 2830.